Statistical estimation of a growth-fragmentation model observed on a genealogical tree: Introduction

 \subsection{Size-structured models and their inference}

-In mathematical biology, physiologically structured equations \cite{Metz} allow to describe the temporal evolution of a population characterised by state variables such as age, size, growth, maturity, protein content and so on (see for instance \cite{Metz,Pe} and the references therein).
-A paradigmatic example is given by the growth-fragmentation or size-structured cell division equation.
-For the evolution of a bacterial population it reads
+Growth-fragmentation models and structured population equations describe the temporal evolution of a population characterised by state variables such as age, size, growth, maturity, protein content and so on - see \cite{Metz,Pe} and the references therein.
+This field continues to grow in interest as its applications appear to be wider and wider, ranging from the internet TCP/IP window size protocol \cite{Baccelli} to neuronal activity \cite{PPS3}, protein polymerization \cite{Engler}, cell division cycle \cite{Banks1}, phase transitions \cite{NP4}, parasite proliferation \cite{Bansaye} etc.

+In order to quantitatively fit experimental observations and thus validate the relevance of the models, developing new and well-adapted statistical methods appears to be one of the major challenge for the coming years.
+A paradigmatic example, which can serve both as a toy model and a proof of concept for the methodology we develop here, is given by the growth-fragmentation or size-structured cell division equation \cite{PR}.
+When applied to the evolution of a bacterial population it reads

-and it quantifies the density $n(t,x)$ of cells having size $x$ (the state variable) at time $t$.
-A common stochastic mechanism for every single cell is attached to \eqref{transport-fragmentation eq}\-: \begin{enumerate} \item The size $x = x(t)$ of a cell at time $t$ evolves exponentially according to the deterministic evolution $dx(t)=\tau x(t)dt$, where $\tau >0$ is the growth rate of each cell, that quantifies their ability to ingest a common nutrient. \item Each cell splits into two offsprings according to a division rate $B(x)$ that depends on its current size $x$. \item At division, a cell of size $x$ gives birth to two offsprings of size $x/2$ each, what is called \emph{binary fission}. \end{enumerate} Model \eqref{transport-fragmentation eq} is thus entirely determined by the parameters $\big(\tau, B(x), x \in [0,\infty)\big)$.
-Typically, $\tau$ is assumed to be known or guessed \cite{DMZ}, and thus inference about \eqref{transport-fragmentation eq} mainly concerns the estimation of the division rate $B(x)$ that has to be taken from a nonparametric perspective.\\
+and it quantifies the concentration $n(t,x)$ of individuals (cells) having size $x$ (the state variable) at time $t$.
+A common stochastic mechanism for every single cell is attached to Equation~\eqref{transport-fragmentation eq}\-: \begin{enumerate} \item The size $x = x(t)$ of a cell at time $t$ evolves exponentially according to the deterministic evolution $dx(t)=\tau x(t)dt$, where $\tau >0$ is the growth rate of each cell, that quantifies their ability to ingest a common nutrient. \item Each cell splits into two offsprings according to a division rate $B(x)$ that depends on its current size $x$. \item At division, a cell of size $x$ gives birth to two offsprings of size $x/2$ each, what is called \emph{binary fission}. \end{enumerate} Model \eqref{transport-fragmentation eq} is thus entirely determined by the parameters $\big(\tau, B(x), x \in [0,\infty)\big)$.
+Typically, the growth rate $\tau$ is assumed to be known or guessed \cite{DMZ}, and thus inference about \eqref{transport-fragmentation eq} mainly concerns the estimation of the division rate $B(x)$ that has to be taken from a nonparametric perspective.\\